explosion/spaCy/website/docs/usage/projects.md

-It's typically not a good idea to check large data assets, trained models or other artifacts into a Git repo and you should exclude them from your project template.
+It's typically not a good idea to check large data assets, trained models or other artifacts into a Git repo and you should exclude them from your project template by adding a `.gitignore`.
 If you want to version your data and models, check out [Data Version Control](#dvc) (DVC), which integrates with spaCy projects.

 </Infobox>